SyncfusionExamples/how-to-change-the-row-indicator-color-in-wpf-data-grid/README.md

 # About the sample

-In SfDataGrid, you can change the row indicator color by applying style for the GridRowHeaderCell.
+In [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid), you can change the row indicator color by applying style for the GridRowHeaderCell.

 ```Xaml
 <Style TargetType="syncfusion:GridRowHeaderCell">